Our grocery budget is higher than anyone’s I know.

 Sign up for Checkout 51 now!

-I’ve earned over $150 shopping online for things I would buy anyway.
+I’ve earned over $300 shopping online with Rakuten (formerly eBates) for things I would buy anyway.

-I use eBates when I buy floral arrangements for my mom or friends.
+I use Rakuten when I buy floral arrangements for my mom or friends.

 It’s free and even has a nifty little Chrome plugin so it manages coupon codes and alerts you if there’s a better deal at a competing store.